ChiaraCati/FlooData/README.md

 ### Licences mashed-up datasets

-Final licences for the mashed-up datasets have been chosen according to licencs compatibility.
+Final licences for the mashed-up datasets have been chosen according to licence compatibility.

-In  the following table we listed all original datasets licences and found them to bel all commercial, 3 of them national, all the remaining ones international, as a result of this analysis we decided to licence all mashed-up datasets under a CC-BY-SA 4.0 licence to allow their mash up and make them international.
+In the following table, we listed all original datasets licences and found them to be all commercial, 3 of them national, all the remaining ones international, as a result of this analysis we decided to give all mashed-up datasets a CC-BY-SA 4.0 licence to allow their mash-up and make them re-usable at international level.

 | ID      | Dataset | Originals' licences | Final licence |
 | :---    | :---    | :---                |     :---     |